-“The building’s surprising aesthetic grip, combined with the obvious intention being a platform for innovation for new design solutions and circular economies, rises above the traditional architecture ‘de facto’-strategy.
-The Beautification hopes that the actors within the building will be inspired by Soil Centre Copenhagen.
-Christensen & co. has with the center created the most beautiful symbiose between aesthetic and sustainability.“Motivation for selecting the Soil Centre Copenhagen as winner of Association for the Beautification of the Capital Initiative in 2013.
+“The building’s surprising aesthetic concept, combined with the obvious intention being a platform for innovation for new design solutions and circular economies, rises above the traditional architecture ‘de facto’-strategy.
+The committee of the award hopes that stakeholders within the building industry will be inspired by the Soil Centre Copenhagen.
+Christensen & Co. has created the most beautiful symbiose between aesthetic and sustainability in this project.“Motivation for selecting the Soil Centre Copenhagen as winner of Association for the Beautification of the Capital Initiative in 2013.

 By the harbour in Northern Copenhagen, the sculptural silhouette of the city’s sustainable environmental centre stretches towards the horizon.
 Here the landscape is reminiscent of a barren moonscape with large hills of dirt and construction waste from building sites.
 Towards the north-west is an area with lakes and untamed vegetation, a habitat for the protected European Green Toad.
 Merging with the surrounding nature, the grass covered roof of the soil centre slopes to the ground from atop the zig-zag shaped building.
 The centre, with its corteen steel façade, houses offices, laboratories, changing rooms, workshops, garages, and glass stores.
 The sculptural design mirrors the specific requirements for the building programme so that changes in volume, the angled outline, and the height differences show transitions between the office section and the workshop areas.
 Skylights provide natural light to the rooms where carefully placed windows frame the surrounding nature.
 The office section is a peaceful retreat, while the raw workshops resemble the landscape.
 Here, plywood fittings, concrete walls, and self-levelling overlay floors dominate the interior.

 Soil Centre Copenhagen, the first DGNP certified building in Denmark